JuliaPy/PyCall.jl/README.md

 * `pyfinalize()`: End the Python interpreter and free all associated memory.
   After this function is called, you may restart the Python interpreter by calling `pyinitialize` again.
 It is safe to call `pyfinalize` more than once (subsequent calls do nothing).
+You must *not* have any remaining variables referencing `PyObject` types when `pyfinalize` runs.

 ### Low-level Python API access